CobiontID/MarkerScan/README.md

 snakemake --configfile $1 --cores 10 --use-conda --conda-prefix $condaprefix
 ```

+Snakemake will automatically decide which rules it can run and spread the tasks over the given cores.
+Nonetheless I have set that it has to use 10 threads for certain tasks (hmmscan, classification SINA, readmapping, create krakendb, kraken2, busco, hifiasm)

 ## Overview of the pipeline

 For now very little intermediate files are removed.
 Once the pipeline is integrated, file removal will need to be optimized.